Astros de Jalisco

-Astros de Jalisco (English: Jalisco Astros) is a professional Mexican basketball team, based in Guadalajara, Jalisco.
+Astros de Jalisco (English: Jalisco Astros) is a Mexican professional basketball team based in Guadalajara, Jalisco.
 The Astros are part the CIBACOPA and the Liga Nacional de Baloncesto Profesional, the top professional basketball league in Mexico.
 The team plays its home games at the Arena Astros, with a capacity of 4,000 spectators.

 History

-The Astros were presented in February 2019 as a joint effort between the government of the State of Jalisco and Grupo Multimedios, a media conglomerate.
+The Astros de Jalisco were presented in February 2019 as a joint effort between the government of the State of Jalisco and Grupo Multimedios, a media conglomerate.

 The Astros were one of the three new teams that debuted in the 2019–20 LNBP season, the other two were the Dorados de Chihuahua and the Plateros de Fresnillo.

-On July 12, 2022, Astros won its first CIBACOPA championship in its debut season in the league, after beating Rayos de Hermosillo 91–87 in the sixth game of the final.
+On July 12, 2022, Astros won its first CIBACOPA championship in its debut season in the league, after defeating the Rayos de Hermosillo 91–87 in the sixth game of the final.
 The Astros' American guard Javion Blake was named the Finals MVP.